Nobody Leaves: Impressions of Poland – Summary and Analysis (debut, themes, quotes)

 Frequently asked questions (FAQ)

-What is “The Polish Bush” about?
+What is “Nobody Leaves: Impressions of Poland” about?
 It is a debut collection of reportage (1962): images of the Polish provinces and accounts of the first expeditions to Africa, with the human being at the centre.

-Why the title “The Polish Bush”?
+Why the title “Nobody Leaves: Impressions of Poland”?
 It sets the African bush against the Polish provinces — the wildness and mystery of life exist at home too.

 Is it Kapuściński’s debut?
 Yes — his first book, in which his lyrical reporting style takes shape.